pauleveritt/pauleveritt.github.io/src/productive/setup.rst

 - *Python Installation*.
 PyCharm projects can choose from a number of installed Pythons, as well as make virtual environments.

 - *Projects*.
-PyCharm projects are a directory on disk, created from a project template.
-PyCharm Professional adds support for a number of web-based frameworks.
+PyCharm projects are simple: a regular directory of your source files, in which PyCharm adds a ``.idea`` subdirectory for its project-y stuff.

 - *Configuration*.
 PyCharm has a number of global and per-project settings.